translate/pootle/docs/server/commands.rst

 by project or file by file basis.

-All commands in this category accept a ``--directory`` command line option that expects a path relative to the *po/* directory to limit it's action to.
+All commands in this category accept a ``--directory`` command line option that limits its action to a path relative to the *po/* directory.

 .. versionchanged:: 2.1.2